-What other benefits are there to sales and marketing alignment?
+What benefits are there to sales and marketing alignment?

 With that being said, sometimes, it’s not enough to just rely on sales enablement software for these crucial processes.
 In fact, the best thing that you can do is to go back to the basics—the collaboration between your sales and marketing teams.
 By making sure that you align the two departments in processes, goals, and strategies, you are likely to enjoy an improvement in your company’s performance!

 By making sure that your sales team and marketing team are working hand in hand, you open yourself up to a number of opportunities.
 You’ll enjoy a number of benefits such as these!